sara-vallejo/M4R/README.md

 ### 2. Visualisation of networks and hypergraphs.
 Computation of eigenvector centralities.
 - 2.Network_plots: Plots of weighted networks and of their eigenvector centralities.
 - 2.Complete_hypergraphs_plots: Plots of full hypergraphs (i.e. with all levels of dependencies)
 - 2.Restricted_hx_plots_and_eig_centralities_CONTINENTS: Plots of hypergraphs for each level of dependence (i.e. 3-way hyperedges, 4-way hyperedges...).
-Computtion of eigenvector centralities for these sub-hypergraphs.
+Computation of eigenvector centralities for these sub-hypergraphs.
 For geographical groupings.
 - 2.Restricted_hx_plots_and_eig_centralities_INCOME: Same for income-based groupings.

 ### 3. Proposed normalisation of dHSIC (dHcor)